ensody/ReactiveState-Kotlin/README.md

     val queue = conflatedWorkQueue(200)
     // This queue can be used to execute a response on the MainFragment (latest
     // instance passed in as `this`).
-    // Note: In most cases you'll want to store the result in LiveData.
+    // Note: In most cases you'll want to store the result in StateFlow/LiveData.
     // This is only meant for actual events/navigation instead of state.
     // XXX: You'll probably want to use an interface instead of MainFragment. val responses = thisWorkQueue<MainFragment>()